 You can start start cooking right away with your seasoned carbon steel wok!
-We chose to start with a leafy green dish like stir fried spinach.
+We chose to start with a leafy green dish like stir-fried spinach.

-Towel the wok dry, reheat, and after it is cool enough to touch, wipe the entire wok down with a paper towel and a few drops of vegetable oil.
+Towel dry, reheat, and after it is cool enough to touch, wipe the entire wok down with a paper towel and a few drops of vegetable oil.
 Your wok’s ready for storage until your next dish!

 Did you buy a carbon steel wok years ago and promptly forget about it?
-We’re here to get you to dust it off and get back into the swing of Chinese home cooking.
+We’re here help you dust it off and get it back into the swing of Chinese home cooking.